atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 t
 t
 202 .
 ithe thoughts of parting with him for ■ever: So uncommonly Soft, tender, and ‘engaging was he at the moment she was on the point of a final separation from him.
-Her heart was deeply affedbed by his fo moving behaviour; her pride also was not slightly wounded — From the commencement of her acquaintance with him, she had flattered herself with the hopes — though they were distant ones — of being one day Lady Lumley; shut now all her hopes were totally dei
+Her heart was deeply affedbed by his fo moving behaviour; her pride also was not slightly wounded --From the commencement of her acquaintance with him, she had flattered herself with the hopes --though they were distant ones --of being one day Lady Lumley; shut now all her hopes were totally dei
 ■ ^.
 tnolifhed.
 She could not nov rationally indulge her brilliant expedlations.
 She was, therefore, very sensible that llie had nothing to do, but to put an entire end to an intimacy which could not but prove dangerous as well as dishonourable.
 Yet the pleasure she had, from the very first, taken in his company, was fo great, and had astefled her So sensibly,